Therapy for Asian-Americans in NYC

 It worked.
 And now we get to help it rest.

-Step 1: We slow down and get to know you, the real you Therapy is a space where you don't have to code switch, perform, or explain.
+Therapy for Asian-Americans in NYC is a space where you don't have to code switch, perform, or explain.
 You are welcomed here just as you are

 -